wutaiqiang/Shadow-FT/README.md

 Observation:

-- directly tuning the INSTRUCT (i.e., instruction tuned) models often leads to marginal improvements and even performance degeneration.
+- Directly tuning the INSTRUCT (i.e., instruction tuned) models often leads to marginal improvements and even performance degeneration.

-- paired BASE models, the foundation for these INSTRUCT variants, contain highly similar weight values (i.e., less than 2% on average for Llama 3.1 8B).
+- Paired BASE models, the foundation for these INSTRUCT variants, contain highly similar weight values (i.e., less than 2% on average for Llama 3.1 8B).

-$\Rightarrow$ we propose Shadow-FT framework to tune the INSTRUCT models by leveraging corresponding BASE models.
+$\Rightarrow$ We propose the Shadow-FT framework to tune the INSTRUCT models by leveraging the corresponding BASE models.
 The key insight is to fine-tune the BASE model, and then _directly_ graft the learned weight updates to the INSTRUCT model.

 ## Quick start

 The training codes are basically built on  <a href="https://github.com/hiyouga/LLaMA-Factory" target="_blank">LLaMA-Factory</a>.
 For evaluation, we employ the <a href="https://github.com/open-compass/opencompass" target="_blank">OpenCompass</a> framework.
-Both are *Tremendous* projects and you can find nearly everything there, thanks to their great framework and beautiful code!
+Both are *Tremendous* projects, and you can find nearly everything there, thanks to their great framework and beautiful code!

 ### Environment